 And it appears that Okta is diversifying — if not from its core cybersecurity business, then at least into what The Motley Fool describes as a $30 billion consumer cybersecurity market.
 To this end, Okta purchased Auth0, a consumer identity and access management firm, in early 2021.

-Okta’s three-year annualized return (the longest span available) is 69.36% as of June 30, 2021, according to Morningstar.
-That’s nearly four times the 18.83% three-year annualized return of the broader software infrastructure sector.
+Okta’s three-year annualized return (the longest span available) is 63.28% as of Nov.
+10, 2021, according to Morningstar.
+That’s roughly twice the three-year annualized return of the broader software infrastructure sector.

 Rule Breakers and Stock Advisor are only the two most popular Motley Fool subscription services.
 MF has far more premium services where those came from — around two dozen in all, with new ones coming online periodically to replace older packages that have run their course.